mnannan/kaggle-ngsa/README.md

      - Abstract
      - Journal

-The main.py file generate a submission that has 0.97023 of f1 on the leaderboard
+The python file `main.py` file generates a submission that has a f1 of 0.97023 on the leaderboard
 # Installation

 ### Requirements